Abbey4799/Abbey4799.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Qianyu He (何千羽) is currently a third-year PhD candidate at Fudan University in the School of Computer Science, Shanghai, China.
-Her previous work focused on the **Creative Generation of Language Models**:
+Qianyu He (何千羽) is currently a fourth-year PhD candidate at Fudan University in the School of Computer Science.
+Her research interests primarily focus on enhancing the fundamental **reasoning and instruction following capabilities** of large language models (LLMs):
-- **Creative Generation**:
-  Integrating linguistic theory and commonsense knowledge into language model understanding and generation, with an emphasis on figurative language.
-The aim is to enable language models to generate creative responses reflecting human cognition, such as similes and metaphors.

-Currently, her interested research topics are mostly around the **Enhancement of Large Language Models(LLMs)' Instruction Following and Reasoning ability**:
+- **Reasoning Model**: Advancing research on incentivizing and understanding LLMs' complex reasoning abilities.
-- **Instruction Following**:
-  Developing advanced methods for LLMs to understand complex instructions, particularly those with multiple constraints (e.g., format, semantic constraints).
-The aim is to enhance LLMs' understanding of diverse and complex human instructions, enabling them to excel in practical applications beyond traditional NLP tasks.
+- **Instruction Following**: Developing advanced methods for LLMs to follow complex instructions, ensuring more reliable human-LLMs interactions, and empowering autonomous completion of complex real-world tasks.
-- **Mathematical Reasoning**:
-  Improving LLMs' reasoning ability fundamentally without external support, with an emphasis on mathematical reasoning.
-This involves enhancing foundational skills of complex reasoning tasks, such as numerical computation and unit conversion through training.

-(Download my [resumé](https://abbey4799.github.io/uploads/resume.pdf).
-The last update was on 2024-04-30.)

 {style="text-align: justify;"}